shubhomoydas/ad_examples/README.md

 Installation with `pip`:
 --------------------------
-Execute the following to install the library from git.

 ```
+# Execute the following to install the library from git.
 pip install git+https://github.com/shubhomoydas/ad_examples.git

+# To check the installed library version:
+pip list | grep ad-examples

+# To uninstall:
+pip uninstall ad-examples
 ```

 **Note(s):**